readthedocs/readthedocs.org/docs/glossary.rst

       `Main page <https://readthedocs.org/dashboard>`_ where you can see all your projects with their build status and import a new project.

+   flyout menu
+      Menu displayed on the documentation, readily accessible for readers, containing the list active versions, links to the static downloads, and other useful information.

    profile page
       Page where you can see the projects of a certain user.